gamesbook/pyprototypr/docs/source/python_commands.rst

         Circle(x=1, y=number)

-Here the value of ``y`` for the Circle will be set to a different number every time the loop operates.
-For the first time it will have a value of 1 (one); the second time a value of 2 (two); and the third time value of 3 (three) - as noted above, when number reaches the value of 4, the loop ends right away.
+Here the value of ``y`` for the Circle will be set to a different number every time the loop operates:

+- for the first time it will have a value of 1 (one);
+- for the second time a value of 2 (two); and
+- for the third time value of 3 (three).

+As noted above, when number reaches the value of 4, the loop ends right away.
 This loop will cause a ``Circle`` to be drawn in three different ``y`` locations on the page but with the same ``x`` location.